Garry Tallent: Biography

 In addition to his work with Springsteen, Tallent has recorded with numerous other artists.
-In 1987 Tallent produced the song "Crying, Waiting, Hoping" for Marshall Crenshaw on La Bamba soundtrack.
-During the long time the E Street Band was inactive in the 1990s, Tallent moved to Nashville, having an affinity for country and western and rockabilly music.
-(By this point, Tallent had already long been referred to by the nickname "The Tennessee Terror", a name given to him after once driving through Tennessee briefly on a roadtrip).
-There he opened the MoonDog recording studio and helped start the D'Ville Record Group label.
+In 1987, he produced the song "Crying, Waiting, Hoping" for Marshall Crenshaw on La Bamba soundtrack.
+During the E Street Band's hiatus in the 1990s, Tallent moved to Nashville, having an affinity for country and western and rockabilly music.
+By that point, Tallent had already long been referred to by the nickname "The Tennessee Terror", a name given to him after once driving through Tennessee briefly on a roadtrip.
+There, he opened the MoonDog recording studio and helped start the D'Ville Record Group label.
 Tallent has produced such artists as Jim Lauderdale, Kevin Gordon, and Steve Forbert.

-Springsteen and the E Street Band performed on Saturday Night Live on December 12, 2020.
+On December 12, 2020, Springsteen and the E Street Band performed on Saturday Night Live.
 However, Tallent opted out of the performance due to COVID-19 travel concerns.
 This marked the first time that Tallent had missed a show with the E Street Band.
-Jack Daly of the Disciples of Soul filled in for him.
+Jack Daley of Little Steven & the Disciples of Soul filled in for him.